 Birding and Biking FAM

-On May 2nd, we partnered with Bird Studies Canada and U-bicycle to offer an unique four-hour Birding and Biking in Richmond FAM.
+On May 2nd, we partnered with Birds Canada and U-bicycle to offer an unique four-hour Birding and Biking in Richmond FAM.
 We were joined by esteemed front line staff from Richmond, North Vancouver and downtown Vancouver.

 The FAM started at Aberdeen Canada Line station, home to one of U-bicycle’s hundreds of biking stations, and proceeded towards Terra Nova Rural Park via the Middle Arm Dyke Trail.